Associate Experience Designer and Researcher

 Just as the pandemic hasn’t affected every individual or family the same way, it has treated companies differently as well.
 McKinsey noted late last year that “the reported [revenue] increases are much more significant in healthcare and pharma, financial services, and professional services, where executives report a jump nearly twice as large as those reported in CPG companies.”
 Here at ETR we noted a similar trend, with our financial, insurance, streaming, and technology clients expanding at a very brisk pace.
 We expect those industries to continue to fare well.
 But as economies reopen, other sectors will feel the momentum.
 Travel and leisure come to mind, naturally, but also consider how industries like transportation or warehousing will continue to expand alongside new e-commerce shopping habits.
 If you’re in the retail or mall business, how are you planning to react when brick and mortar customers come back in full force?
 How might you reconfigure your space for different customer interactions, and how can you link your e-commerce or online booking experiences (think Genius Bar service or curbside pickup) to be more seamless than you’ve been before.
 Online education is exploding (Coursera’s revenue was up 59% in the past year, according to the New York Times).
 Can you educate your consumers about your services or products in new ways through digital touchpoints?
 Think about how the wide swath of companies who normally rely on trade shows and conventions will benefit from a potential surge in activity.
 Who will return to the show floor with the best no-touch booth experience?
 These are ideal times to put up a sail and grab a gust that leads to success.

 For years, ETR has helped clients research and launch new tools that help them manage their internal processes more effectively.
 That could be a dashboard displaying global brand metrics, an auditing tool, or customer service platform to help agents handle real-time cases.
 As the pandemic has changed customer behaviors and expectations, and generated more data, companies can look at how operations can be streamlined or reimagined.
-In our new survey, 25% of respondents reported that increasing the efficiency of their operations was the biggest opportunity in 2021.
+In our new survey, nearly 30% of respondents reported that increasing the efficiency of their operations was the biggest opportunity in 2021.

 “The customer-facing elements of organizational operating models are not the only ones that have been affected,” McKinsey notes.
 “Respondents report similar accelerations in the digitization of their core internal operations (such as back-office, production, and R&D processes) and of interactions in their supply chains.
 Unlike customer-facing changes, the rate of adoption is consistent across regions.”